Plate 00 / Intro For agentic coding

 You design.
 The agent writes the rest.

 LID treats your whole repository as a graph rooted in intent.
 Every code file reachable, by name, from a test; every test from a spec; every spec from a low-level design (LLD); every design from the high-level design (HLD) at the top.
-Checking that the code still matches the design is just a walk through the graph.
+Checking that the code still matches the design is just a walk through the graph — and when an agent writes most of the code, that's the difference between taking what landed on faith and being able to check it.

 1. § HLD the why